 Dunites: These rocks are primarily composed of olivine (95%), pyroxene (2%), and plagioclase (1%).
 Other minerals in dunites include opaque minerals, apatite, and calcite.
 The dominant texture of these rocks is granular (Fig 6. h).
 The olivine in these rocks occurs as euhedral to subhedral crystals, ranging in size from approximately 0.5 to 5 mm.
 The olivine minerals exhibit numerous fractures, which provide sites for the decomposition of olivine and trigger the serpentinization process along these fractures, a phenomenon known as mesh texture (Hopkinson et al., 2004) (Fig 6. h).
 Pyroxenes display high-series colors and have an extinction angle of 35 degrees, classifying them as clinopyroxenes.
 These minerals range in size from approximately 0.5 to 1.5 mm.
-The plagioclases range in size from 0.5 to 1.5 mm and exhibit an extinction angle of 37 degrees.
-They are classified as labradorite.
+The plagioclases range in size from 0.5 to 1.5 mm and exhibit an extinction angle of 30 to 32 degrees.
+They are classified as ranging from labradorite to bytownite.
 The rocks also contain accessory minerals such as opaque minerals and apatite.
 Opaque minerals are present in sizes ranging from very small to 0.5 mm, embedded within other minerals.
 Apatite occurs as fine-grained crystals, approximately 0.1 mm in size, scattered throughout the rock matrix.
 The secondary mineral calcite is formed through the alteration of other minerals.

 Granodiorites: These rocks primarily consist of plagioclase (45%), alkali feldspar (15%), quartz (20%), and pyroxene (3%).
 Other minerals found in granodiorites include opaque minerals, biotite, apatite, amphibole, calcite, and chlorite.
-The dominant texture of these rocks is granular (Fig 6. i), with a secondary granophyric texture (Fig 6. j).
+These rocks display a dominant granular texture (Fig 6. i), with other textures such as granophyric also present (Fig 6. j).